arjunguha/compsci220-scala/website/reading/map/index.md

 What does it mean to define a `mapTree` function for binary tree?.
-Just like `map` over lists, `mapTree` will apply a function `f` to every value in the tree. `mapTree` will also preserve the structure of the tree, just like `map`.
+Just like `map` over lists, `mapTree` will apply a function `f` to every value in the tree. `mapTree` will also preserve the structure of the tree, just like `map` did for lists.
 We can write `mapTree` by simply recurring into every sub-tree, just as we did for map:

 {% highlight scala %}